chexxor/DF12-Agenda-Export-Bookmarklet/README.md

 ![Activate the bookmark on the CalendarView page](https://raw.github.com/chexxor/DF12-Agenda-Export-Bookmarklet/master/images/BookmarkInBar.png "Activate the Bookmark")

-3. Create a blank text file on your computer, called "AgendaExport.csv".
+3. Create a blank text file on your computer.
 (On Windows, please use Notepad for this.)
+- If CSV export, call it "AgendaExport.csv".
+- If iCal export, call it "AgendaExport.ical".

-4. Copy the wall of text from the panel in the Dreamforce web app and paste it into the AgendaExport.csv file.
+4. Copy the wall of text from the panel in the Dreamforce web app and paste it into the AgendaExport.csv or AgendaExport.ical file.
 Save it.

 ![Copy the wall of text](https://raw.github.com/chexxor/DF12-Agenda-Export-Bookmarklet/master/images/images/SelectText.png "Select wall of text")
 ![Save as AgendaExport.csv](https://raw.github.com/chexxor/DF12-Agenda-Export-Bookmarklet/master/images/AgendaExportFile.png "Save as AgendaExport.csv file")